Why Defining Your Nonprofit’s Culture Will Be the Most Important Thing You Do This Year

 - How do we communicate with each other and our donors?

-- How do our team members work?
-Do we focus on independent tasks?
-Collaborative projects?
-Both?
+- How do our team members work together?

 The Role of Leadership in Defining Organizational Culture